davepinch/pinchy.cc/content/sites/youtube.com/every-frame-a-painting/the-bad-sleep-well-1960.md

 ---
-title: "The Bad Sleep Well (1960) - The Geometry of a Scene" analysis of:
+title: "The Bad Sleep Well (1960) - The Geometry of a Scene (YouTube)" analysis of:
   - The Bad Sleep Well
   - Akira Kurosawa